 On January 10, 2017, we entered into a Fourth Amended and Restated Investment Advisory Agreement with the Adviser, effective as of October 1, 2016.
-Our entrance into the Advisory Agreement and each subsequent amendment thereof (including the fourth amendment completed in January of 2017) was approved unanimously by our Board of Directors.
+Our original entrance into the Advisory Agreement and each subsequent amendment thereof (including the fourth amendment completed in January of 2017) was approved unanimously by our Board of Directors.
 Our Board of Directors also reviews and considers renewing the Advisory Agreement each July.
-During its July 2017 meeting, our Board of Directors reviewed and renewed the Advisory Agreement for an additional year, through August 31, 2018.
+During its July 2018 meeting, our Board of Directors reviewed and renewed the Advisory Agreement for an additional year, through August 31, 2019.

 Under the Advisory Agreement, the calculation of the annual base management fee equals 1.5% of our adjusted total stockholders' equity, which is our total stockholders' equity plus total mezzanine equity (before giving effect to the base management fee and incentive fee), adjusted to exclude the effect of any unrealized gains or losses that do not affect realized net income (including impairment charges) and adjusted for any one-time events and certain non-cash items (the later to occur for a given quarter only upon the approval of our Compensation Committee).
 The fee is calculated and accrued quarterly as 0.375% per quarter of such adjusted total stockholders' equity figure.
-Our Adviser does not charge acquisition or disposition fees when we acquire or dispose of properties, as is common in other externally managed REITs; however, our Adviser may earn fee income from our borrowers, tenants or other sources.
+Our Adviser does not charge acquisition or disposition fees when we acquire or dispose of properties, as is common in other externally managed REITs.
+Our Adviser may earn fee income from our borrowers, tenants or other sources.

-For the three months ended March 31, 2018 and 2017, we recorded a base management fee of \$1.3 million and \$1.2 million, respectively.
+For the three and six months ended June 30, 2018, we recorded a base management fee of \$1.3 million and \$2.6 million, respectively.
+For the three and six months ended June 30, 2017, we recorded a base management fee of \$1.2 million and \$2.4 million, respectively.